-TUCSON, Ariz. — Cox is offering two months of free internet service for low-income families to help get the school year started.
+TUCSON, Ariz. — Cox is extending its free internet service offer for low-income families through the end of the year.

 In addition to the free low-tier online access, the company is also offering a free WiFi modem rental and access to WiFi hot spots.
 The program is called Cox Connect2Compete.

-New customers must sign up by Sept.
-30 for the service.
+New customers must sign up by the end of 2020 for the service.
 After the free period, the cost will be about $10 a month.

 "Distance learning is the new normal, and we're focused on removing barriers so all kids can advance in this environment," said Cox spokeswoman Lisa Lovallo, Market Vice President, in a statement.
 "The internet levels the playing field and there are kids that need us now more than ever."